eXdesy/eXdesy/readme.md

 ---

 ## 🎬 Adobe Guy
 Photoshop and Premiere Pro are my creative weapons of choice.
-I edit visuals with intention — **clean, crisp, and cinematic**.
-Whether it’s a product showcase, short clip, or aesthetic visual – I got you.
+I edit visuals with intention clean, crisp, and cinematic.
+Whether it’s a product showcase, short clip, or aesthetic visual.

 ---